sandalwood oil for skin

 Sandalwood oil consists of multiple constituents, the most prominent of which are alpha-santalol and beta-santalol.
 Sandalwood has been studied extensively in both in vitro and clinical studies and has demonstrated antimicrobial, antiviral, anti-inflammatory, antioxidant, and anti-tyrosinase properties.
 Too much “anti”?
 Keep reading to see why it’s a good thing.

-Most of us would agree that anything that fights bacteria and viruses is a good thing.
+Most of us would agree that anything that fights bacteria and viruses is a positive.
 Sandalwood oil has been documented to be effective against both gram-positive and gram-negative strains of bacteria, including Staphylococcus and Streptococcus.
 It’s also been shown to battle fungus and yeast, as well as herpes virus simplex.
 Beta-santalol, one of the key components of sandalwood oil, can inhibit the replication of influenza virus A.

 Blocking inflammation in the body is another critical issue, and sandalwood can help here, too.
 Sandalwood oil fights inflammation by suppressing multiple pro-inflammatory pathways, including blocking the production of pro-inflammatory cytokines*, leukotrienes*, prostaglandin E2 (PGE2)*, and adenosine monophosphate (AMP)*.
 Treatment with sandalwood oil has been shown to suppress the production of cytokines and chemokines by more than 75%.
 The component santalols have been shown to be the major anti-inflammatory agents.